 As the name suggests, the roller coaster is based on the Tron films.
-It starts with guests entering a huge gravity/show building where they step onto the Grid and board their own lightcycle.
+It starts with guests entering a huge gravity/show building where they step onto the Grid and board their own motorbike or lightcycle.
 Like Space Mountain or Rock ‘n’ Roller Coaster, much of the ride is in a darkened show building, but unlike those, the climax of the attraction is a loop underneath a large color-changing canopy, which is also the iconic feature of the attraction’s facade.

 Above is how all of this looks at Shanghai Disneyland.
 We’ve done Shanghai Disneyland’s version of the ride several times, so a lot of the info that follows is also based on our firsthand experiences riding TRON Lightcycle Run.
 The biggest difference there is that it’s the focal point of Tomorrowland, with the entire land built around TRON Lightcycle Power Run.
 There are multiple approaches and viewing areas for the roller coaster, which I think is savvy.

 By contrast, Magic Kingdom’s TRON Lightcycle Run is nestled behind Space Mountain, will have a cramped approach between that ride’s exit and Tomorrowland Speedway, and the only viewing area for the roller coaster under the canopy appears to be along the winding entrance and exit paths.
 (There are a few recipes for congestion here.)

 Above is the concept art from two years ago, which also shows how TRON Lightcycle Run fits with Space Mountain, the Tomorrowland Speedway, and Walt Disney World Railroad around it.